 - Animals with offensive odors or those that create a noise disturbance must travel in the climate-controlled baggage compartment.

-Carriers in cabin - The USDA and IATA "This indicates a link to an external site that may not meet accessibility guidelines." have specific requirements.
+The USDA and IATA "This indicates a link to an external site that may not meet accessibility guidelines." have specific requirements.

 Pets must be small enough to fit and stay comfortably in a kennel under the seat.